videojs/mux.js/README.md

 Above we are adding in the initSegment (ftyp/moov) to our data array before appending to the MSE Source Buffer.
 This is required for the first part of data we append to the MSE Source Buffer but we will omit the initSegment for our remaining chunks (moof/mdat)'s of video we are going to append to our Source Buffer.

-In the case of appending additional segments we would just need to do the following on our event listener anonymous function.
+In the case of appending additional segments after your first segment we will just need to use the following event listener anonymous function.

 ```js
 transmuxer.on('data', function(segment){